alercah/rado/lang.md

 Progression is not cumulative; two of the containing item do not provide the first item.

+Note that the progressive statement is an exception to the general rule that lists are really sets and that order does not matter.

 Progressive statements cannot be modified, but can be overridden.

 ### Value Statement